 In a July 26, 2002 email, Yoo asked to "stop by and pick up [Philbin's] comments and input them . . .
-You also have.
-Mike Chertoff's comments, to input."
+You also have Mike Chertoff's comments, to input."
 Two days later, on July 28, 2002, Yoo sent a new draft that he stated included "the Philbin, Gonzales and Chertoff comments."

-On July 30, 2002, Yoo asked the by email, "[D]o we know if Boo boo is allergic to certain insects?"
-The second of a reply by the final version of the Classified Bybee Memo included the following statement: "Further, you have informed us that you are not aware that Zubaydah has any allergies to insects."
+On July 30, 2002, Yoo asked by email, "[D]o we know if Boo boo is allergic to certain insects?" responded, "No idea, but I'll check with "Although there is no record of a reply by the final version of the Classified Bybee Memo included the following statement: "Further, you have informed us that you are not aware that Zubaydah has any allergies to insects."